NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 </GridLayout>
 ```

 Here the `columns` attribute divides the top of the screen into two columns.
-The `col="0"` attribute puts the text field in the first column, and the `col="1"` attribute puts the plus image in the last column.
+The `col="0"` attribute puts the text field in the first column, and the `col="1"` attribute puts the “+” image in the last column.
 Grid layouts are the most commonly used NativeScript layout, so you may wish to take a minute to play around with the `columns` and `rows` attributes to figure out how they work.

 > **TIP**:
 > * You can nest any of the [NativeScript layouts](http://docs.nativescript.org/ui/layout-containers.html)—not just grid layouts.